matan1905/TxtRepo/README.md

+This file was generated using TxtRepo + n8n workflow that listened to issues!

 # TxtRepo

 TxtRepo is a tool that allows users to interact with GitHub repositories using a simple API.
 It provides functionality to retrieve an entire codebase as a single text file and convert a similarly formatted text file into a pull request.